-Students may be required to partake in fund-raising activities in order to participate in extracurricular activities.
-If fund-raising is required for a particular extracurricular activity, any student participating in said activity shall be expected and required to participate equally and share equally in whatever funds are raised.
+Students may be required to partake in fundraising activities in order to participate in extracurricular activities.
+If fundraising is required for a particular extracurricular activity, any student participating in said activity shall be expected and required to participate equally and share equally in whatever funds are raised.
+In addition, each student is expected to participate in class fundraising efforts.

-Failure to participate in fundraising activities will result in consequences as determined by the class or activity sponsor.
+Failure to participate in fundraising activities will result in consequences and/or fees as determined by the class sponsor, activity sponsor, or administration.